Way #3

 Conflict is for me a sign of caring, as certain as if you are saying, you are worth it for me to be who I am, so I am not withholding myself.
 No one can be real if they keep themselves to themselves, so the greatest risk is not to risk.
 And the second greatest risk is not to let the person whose love you seek be themselves.

-Merle Shain, in Courage My Love
+— Merle Shain, in Courage My Love

 Our precious closeness depends on our being real with each other.
 It is sometimes tempting to withhold ourselves because of fear that conflict would create distance between us.
-We have each experienced that.
+We have each experienced that feeling.
 Ironically, taking that risk can enhance our closeness.
 The good news is that the risk of creating distance can be mostly eliminated by learning to resolve conflict tenderly.

 We’ve already shared some of our early conflict history.
 Our conflict styles were incompatible and basically dysfunctional.
 Bob tended to avoid conflict, and Cheryl tended to pursue conflict issues in order to resolve them.
 We also had some attitude differences about right and wrong ways of behaving toward each other, so we created some very unsatisfying conflict outcomes.
 As a result, we ended up in counseling before the end of our first year together.

-We gained some added perspective from Beyond The Power Struggle, by Susan Campbell.
+We gained some added perspective from Beyond the Power Struggle, by Susan Campbell.
 You would think, and we certainly did, that coming together at mid-life with similar self-help books on our respective shelves would mean that we were well beyond having to deal with power struggles between us.

 Around the same time, Bob started a masters degree program in conflict resolution that became an MA in Sociology.
 It gave us an opportunity to collaborate on written assignments that analyzed our own conflict patterns.
 It also taught us to consider conflict as a normal result of our inevitable differences, and that there were effective ways to reframe it from a win-lose contest to an opportunity to respectfully meet the needs of both of us.